Presentations of Schutzenberger groups of minimal subshifts: Decidability

 We say that a profinite semigroup $S$ is \emph{decidable} if there is an algorithm to determine, for a given finite semigroup $T$, whether there is a continuous homomorphism from $S$ onto~$T$.
 For instance, if \pv V is a pseudovariety of semigroups and $A$~is a finite set, then \Om AV, the pro-\pv V semigroup freely generated by~$A$, is decidable if and only if it is decidable whether a finite $A$-generated semigroup belongs to~\pv V. Thus, the pseudovariety \pv V has a decidable membership problem if and only if all finitely generated free pro-\pv V semigroups are decidable.

 The following immediate application of Proposition~\ref{p:values-omega-powers-subst} could be stated, and essentially proved in the same way, for much more general presentations.
-To avoid introducing further notation, we stick here to the type of presentations that we have been considering.
+To avoid introducing further notation, we stick here to the type of presentations in which we are mostly interested.

 \begin{cor} Let $\varphi$ be an endomorphism of the free group $FG(A)$ on a finite set~$A$ and let $\hat\varphi$ be its unique extension to a continuous endomorphism of\/~\Om AG.
-Then the profinite group presented by $G=\langle A\mid\hat\varphi^\omega(a)=a\ (a\in A)\rangle$ is decidable. \end{cor}
+Then the profinite group presented by $\langle A\mid\hat\varphi^\omega(a)=a\ (a\in A)\rangle_\pv G$ is decidable. \end{cor}